 Problem 1: Sanding disc gives up

 If you heavily use the sander and put a lot of pressure on it, then the sanding disc will start to give up.
-It happens because the sanding disc will heat up due to excessive use and melt the plastic side of the Velcro.
+This happens because the sanding disc will heat up due to excessive use and melt the plastic side of the Velcro.

 Solutions: Replace the sanding disc.